-This notice solicits applications for the Healthy Tomorrows Partnership for Children Program (HTPCP).
-The purpose of this program is to support community-based services aimed at improving the health status of children, adolescents, and families in rural and other underserved communities by increasing their access to health services.
-This program supports the Health Resources and Services’ (HRSA's) goals to improve access to quality health care and services, build healthy communities, and improve health equity.
-Community-based programs and evidence-based models of care that build on existing community resources will be implemented and evaluated to demonstrate program impact.
-This program supports collaboration between local pediatric providers and community leaders in an effort to provide quality health care and preventive health services to children, adolescents, and families in rural and other underserved communities.
-HTPCP funding supports projects that provide clinical or public health services, and does not support research projects.
+This announcement solicits applications for the Healthy Tomorrows Partnership for Children Program (HTPCP).
+The purpose of this program is to promote access to health care for children, youth and their families nationwide, and employ preventive health strategies through innovative community-based programs.
+This program supports HRSA's goals to improve access to quality health care and services, to build healthy communities, and to improve health equity.
+HTPCP funding supports projects that provide clinical or public health services, not research projects.
 HTPCP applications MUST represent either a new initiative (i.e., project that was not previously in existence) within the community or an innovative new component that builds upon an existing community-based program or initiative.

-Any domestic public or private entity, including an Indian tribe or tribal organization (as defined at 25 U.S.C.
+As cited in 42 CFR § 51a.3(a), any public or private entity, including an Indian tribe or tribal organization (as defined at 25 U.S.C.
 450b), is eligible to apply for federal funding under this announcement.
-See 42 CFR § 51a.3(a).
-Domestic community-based organizations, including faith-based organizations, are eligible to apply.
+Community-based organizations, including faith-based organizations, are eligible to apply.

 An eligible applicant must have both direct fiduciary and administrative responsibility over the project.